carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 > ## First and last Tweets.
 >
 > Using the terminal, use the commands `head` and `tail` to
-> save the first 2 and last 2 tweets in `taxday.jsn`.
+> save the first 2 and last 2 tweets in `taxday.jsonl`.
 > Download the file and view it in your web browser.
 > 1 How long is the time difference between the first and the last tweets?
 > 2 Judging by these 4 tweets, do they arrive in chronological order?